-This thesis was instigated as a collaboration between my advisor, Lasse Natvig, and Miriam AS, represented by Christophe Spaggiari, and it forms part of a larger project which also involves the Ph.D. of Mujahed Eleyat.
+This thesis was instigated as a collaboration between my advisor, Dr.Ing.
+Lasse Natvig, and Miriam AS, represented by Christophe Spaggiari, and it forms part of a larger project which also involves the Ph.D. work of Mr. Mujahed Eleyat.
 I would like to thank all of them for their support and input, and Dr. Anne C. Elster for proofreading and feedback.

-A special gratitude goes to Henrik Andersson and Marielle Christiansen of the University of Bergen, for their tremendously helpful response when we asked for help after having got stuck with numerical instability problems.
+A special gratitude goes to Henrik Andersson and Marielle Christiansen from the Department of Industrial Economics and Technology Management at NTNU, for their tremendously helpful response when we asked for help after having got stuck with numerical instability problems.

-Thanks to my parents for thorough proofreading and moral support, particularily in the latter stages of the project, when I was working around the clock.
+Thanks to my parents and my sister for thorough proofreading and moral support, particularily in the latter stages of the project, when I was working around the clock.